WhereWeCanShare/SysAdminDoc/README.md

 ### sample use

-normally, those script will be put in cron job.
+normally, those scripts will be put in cron job.
 Learn on how to schedule at https://crontab.guru

 `$ crontab -e`